 Whole Wheat Pretzels

-Whole Wheat Pretzels made with 100% whole wheat flour!
-They’re fluffy and delicious, and coated with cinnamon sugar.
+This Whole Wheat Pretzels recipe is made with 100% whole wheat flour!
+The soft pretzels are fluffy and delicious, and coated with cinnamon sugar.
 They may also be enjoyed plain, or with other coatings and dips.

 Every time I post a bread recipe on Fifteen Spatulas, I almost inevitably get at least one person asking me this: